Oven Baked Turkey Wings

 • Place the turkey pieces in a baking dish then drizzle on the butter and add all the other ingredients.
 Mix well so the seasoning coats all of the turkey.

 • Place in preheated oven and bake for one hour until the turkey is golden and crispy on the outside.
-Halfway through baking, flip the turkey wings to the other side.
+Halfway through baking, flip the turkey wings to the other side and baste with the pan drippings.
 Let them bake until done.
-The turkey wings are done when an instant-read meat thermometer inserted into the thivkest part of a turkey wing reads 165°F.
+The turkey wings are done when an instant-read meat thermometer inserted into the thickest part of a turkey wing reads 165°F.

 • Serve warm with your favorite side dish.
 These turkey wings go well with a side of mashed potatoes, collard greens and mac n cheese.